 Is CBD good for skincare?

-Skincare has started incorporating CBD in it because of its anti-inflammatory and antioxidant properties.
-This points towards the fact that these products soothe a variety of skin conditions and can be beneficial for all skin types.
+Skincare has started incorporating CBD in it because of its moisturizing and other beneficial properties.
+This points towards the fact that these products can be beneficial for all skin types.

 Can CBD reduce acne?

 Studies suggest that CBD has anti-inflammatory properties that help it reduce acne.
 But it isn’t just acne, there are many other benefits with CBD skincare.
 It affects your body’s sebum production, helping it maintain an equilibrium.

 Is CBD and Hemp Seed oil the same?

 Products generally advertise what they are selling, and if a product says hemp seed, it is different from CBD.
 CBD is derived from the leaves and stems, whereas hemp seed is made from the seeds.
 The seed has no CBD in it.